Somang Presbyterian Church: Controversies related to Lee Myung-bak

-Choi Seung-ho, the producer of MBC's investigative journalist program called PD Notebook was suddenly replaced by another staff on early March 2011 after investigating the Somang Presbyterian Church.
-There were concerns whether the South Korean President Lee Myung-bak was involved in this censorship-like action.
-The staffs from MBC criticized this action as "an intention to purge the journalists who are pursuing critical investigative journalism" and took actions against it.
-The producer of KBS's investigative journalist program called Chujeok 60 Bun was also later found out that was suddenly appointed to the International Department to stop any investigation towards the church.
+In 2011, The Hankyoreh reported that a producer of MBC's investigative journalist program PD Notebook, was replaced by another staff on early March 2011 after investigating the Somang Presbyterian Church.
+The staffs from MBC claimed that the president Lee Myung-bak was involved in this censorship-like action.
+A producer of an investigative journalist program from KBS was also later found out that was suddenly appointed to the International Department to stop any investigation towards the church.